Host System Requirements

 |Intel or AMD multi-core system||Intel or AMD processors with 4 or more CPU cores|

-You must install IIS on the management console host system and zone processor host systems, even if the web app will not be installed on those systems.
-IIS is required to install the web app to a remote server and to manage remote IIS installations.
+You may need to install IIS on the management console host system and zone processor host systems, even if the web app will not be installed on those systems.
+Some IIS components are required to install the web app to a remote server and to manage remote IIS installations.

 For more information about installing these required components, please see Install Server Components.

 The Privileged Identity web application provides access to managed credentials and other functionality using a web browser.